jeremyrea/caterblu/README.md

 ## Tests

-You can run the tests usineg
+You can run the tests with:
 ```sh
 $ nose2 -v
 ```